 Are you a gamer or do you have one close to you?
 So many people around the world are into video games.
-The new Pokemon Go game has once again showed us that video games can be taken to the next level.
+The new Pokemon Go game has once again shown us that video games can be taken to the next level.
 Whether you are old school or into the latest games, there is a cross stitch pattern that represents you.
 The sites below are just a small sampling of the free and for purchase game patterns for you to cross stitch.
 So many of these sites offer several patterns in one place.

 Whether it is you or your bestie that loves to play games, why not spice up your gaming area or room with some awesome cross stitch.
 From samplers to cases, there is a pattern for everyone out there.
 Most patterns are free online: gamers love to share the wealth!
-You can do a very simple pattern or go for something extreme, it is totally up to you.
+You can make a very simple pattern or go for something extreme; it is totally up to you.
 Please be aware that if you do use a free pattern to follow the copyright rules that the original poster has requested.
 Who knows, if you craft something up for your favorite gamer, you might get their extra bonus round!